liu3zhenlab/A188Ref1/7-genome_annotation/README.md

 NOTE: carefully check log files to make sure the running is successful.

 #### step 4: Run maker round 2
 The gene model set from round 1 used est2genome and protein2genome results of A188 transcripts and B73 proteins.
 For round 2, these two sets of evidence were not repeatedly used.
 Instead, gene models produced from round 1 was input as one of predicted gene models (pred_gff=<maker only gff3>).
 These gene models were competed with gene models predicted by three gene predictors.
-Additional ESTs from relative maize genotypes and proteins from closely related species were provided for gene model evaluation, as I understood, using AED.
+Additional ESTs from relative maize genotypes and proteins from closely related species were provided for gene model evaluation.

 Here is the configure file [maker_opts.ctl](maker_setting/round2/maker_opts.ctl).